Updated on 18th November 2024 | 4:46 PM | #MBAGroupDiscussion

 Group Discussion (GD) is one of the three rounds for admission to top B-schools.
-Candidates who make the required cutoffs receive calls to appear for the next admission rounds, Group Discussion/ Write Ability Test, and Personal Interviews.
+Candidates who meet the required cutoffs receive calls to appear for the next admission rounds: Group Discussion/Write Ability Test and Personal Interviews.

-So, it is ideal for aspirants to be prepared for the Group Discussion and participate actively as your inputs and feedback are essential factors in the panel’s decision to shortlist students.
+The GD-WAT round at most top colleges will be conducted between February to April 2025.
+Therefore, it is ideal for aspirants to be prepared for the Group Discussion and participate actively, as your inputs and feedback are essential factors in the panel’s decision to shortlist students.

-Group Discussion is one of the most important shortlisting rounds for candidates to qualify for MBA programs in a B-school.
-Admission to a B-school is only granted once the candidate clears all the selection rounds with merit.
-B-school conducts GD rounds to enroll the most eligible candidates into their MBA programs after rigorously evaluating their performance in the GD.
+Group Discussion is one of the most important shortlisting rounds for candidates seeking admission to MBA programs at B-schools.
+Admission to a B-school is granted only after the candidate clears all selection rounds with merit.
+B-schools conduct GD rounds to enroll the most eligible candidates into their MBA programs by rigorously evaluating their performance in the GD.

-The GD performance is evaluated on different levels i.e. candidate's knowledge of the topic, thought process, voice tonality, communication skills, strategic thinking, and decision-making.
-These parameters help the admissions council to sift candidates from the interview lot and declare online merit lists in their favor.
+The performance in the GD is evaluated on different levels, including the candidate's knowledge of the topic, thought process, voice tonality, communication skills, strategic thinking, and decision-making.
+These parameters help the admissions council sift through candidates from the interview pool and create online merit lists in their favor.

-The number of shortlisted candidates in the Group Discussion can vary from 5 to 15.
-This group is given a topic that they are supposed to discuss within a given set of rules.
-The goal of a good group discussion is to ensure that the participants make logical observations to draw various insights into the topic to delve into the topic as richly as possible.
+The number of shortlisted candidates in a Group Discussion can vary from 5 to 15.
+This group is given a topic that they are expected to discuss within a specific set of rules.
+The goal of a successful group discussion is to ensure that the participants make logical observations to draw various insights into the topic and explore it as deeply as possible.

-The judgment of the quality of the group discussion is made by a panel that only interacts with the candidates to give them the topic and to request them to wrap up the topic if the group loses track of time.
+The quality of the group discussion is judged by a panel that only interacts with the candidates to provide the topic and, if necessary, requests them to wrap up the discussion if the group loses track of time.

 A group discussion round is usually conducted in batches.
 Around 10-15 candidates will be allowed to sit for the same in one go.
 Here is an overview of the format in which group discussions are usually conducted: